 Sports Illustrated, National Law Journal, DC TV Affiliates and Others Cover Ben Wilson’s Connections with Super Bowl-Bound Nephew Russell Wilson

-The National Law Journal published an article noting the friendly rivalry between Mr. Wilson and Beveridge & Diamond's Boston office in the two weeks leading up to the Super Bowl.
-Brian Levey, a Principal in the Firm's Wellesley office, noted a wager between Mr. Wilson and Boston's Managing Principal Marc Goldstein: If the Patriots win, Mr. Wilson will have to wear either a Rob Gronkowski or Tom Brady jersey.
+The National Law Journal published an article noting the friendly rivalry between Ben and Beveridge & Diamond's Boston office in the two weeks leading up to the Super Bowl.
+Brian Levey, a Principal in the firm's Boston office, noted a wager between Ben and Boston's Managing Principal Marc Goldstein - f the Patriots win, Ben will have to wear either a Rob Gronkowski or Tom Brady jersey.
 If the Seahawks win, the Boston office will don Russell Wilson jerseys.
-Mr. Wilson showed his unwavering confidence in his nephew's team when he said, "We're the defending world champions after all."
+Ben showed his unwavering confidence in his nephew's team when he said, "We're the defending world champions after all."

-DC Legal Bisnow also covered the firm’s Seahawks and Patriots loyalties, complete with photos of Ben Wilson and Wellesley Principal Brian Levey in their respective team gear.
+DC Legal Bisnow also covered the firm’s Seahawks and Patriots loyalties, complete with photos of Ben and Brian in their respective team gear.